 Often this will mean understanding or relating to negative emotions like frustration, anger, disappointment, fear, sadness, suspicion, or confusion.
 When you respond to a frustrated or upset caller with empathy, the customer will feel heard and understood and will often calm down -- which will make it easier for you to gain control of the conversation.

-The other thing we need to be clear about is the difference between empathy and sympathy.
-Both empathy and sympathy express concern for another person’s well-being and are often used interchangeably -- but they are quite different.
+We need to be clear about the difference between empathy and sympathy.
+Both empathy and sympathy express concern for another person’s well-being and are often used interchangeably, but they are quite different.
 When you understand someone else’s situation and the emotions that come with it -- as if they were your own – you are expressing empathy.
 Empathy is a shared experience.

 The VereQuest Check-Up™ e-learning program is customizable e-learning for service, sales, and chat/email agents and the Coaches who support them.
 SCORM-compliant modules enable you to host your learning on your own LMS (or ours).
 Importantly, you pay no individual learner fees.

-Get in touch with us today for a no-obligation demonstration and test-run of our high-quality quality monitoring and e-learning - email@example.com
+Get in touch with us today for a no-obligation demonstration and test run of our high-quality contact center quality assurance service/tools and e-learning.
+Contact email@example.com